Meghan Markle Inspires The Return Of The Fake-Freckle Movement

 This story was originally published on February 18, 2017.

-You've probably heard about micro-blading, the semi-permanent tattoo technique that creates the look of eyebrows for those of us who suffered through the over-plucked early aughts or were just born with thin brows.
+You've probably heard about micro-blading, the semi-permanent tattoo technique that creates the look of eyebrows for those of us who suffered through the over-plucked early Aughts or were just born with thin brows.
 Now there's a new semi-permanent cosmetic tattoo option available, for those who dream of a splash of freckles across their face.
-Yes, fake freckle tattoos exist — and everyone seems to want them now.

 Rainbow tells NewBeauty, she is now doing them on a "wide range" of clients.
 "I'd say for freckles, it's clients who naturally will get some in the summertime with sun exposure, but want them year-long.”